Skip to content

 3. git push -u origin <branch>

-6. Update ChangeSpec with PR URL
+5. Update ChangeSpec with the PR URL when the provider can return one

 Mercurial flow: